Plastic recycling: Sensor-based separation

 This approach is largely automated and involves various sensors linked to a computer, which analyses items and directs them into appropriate chutes or belts.
-Near-infrared spectroscopy can be used to distinguish polymer types, although black/strongly-coloured plastics, as well as composite materials like plastic-coated paper and multilayered packaging, which can give misleading readings.
+Near-infrared spectroscopy can be used to distinguish polymer types, although black/strongly-coloured plastics as well as composite materials like plastic-coated paper and multilayered packaging can give misleading readings.
 Optical sorting such as colour sorters or hyperspectral imaging can then split by colour.
 Sensor based separation is more expensive to install but has the best recovery rates and produces more high-quality products.

 Scrap

 Plastic waste is either industrial scrap (sometimes referred to as post industrial resin) or consumer waste.
 Scrap is generated during production and is usually handled differently.
 It can include flashings, trimmings, sprues and rejects.
 As it is collected at the point of manufacture it is clean, and of a known type and grade, and is valuable.
 As scrap is mostly privately traded, it is often not included in official statistics.